-Subgrade preparation for shallow foundations and interior floor slabs are provided in Sections 6.1.1 and 6.1.4.1, respectively.
-McMillen Jacobs should observe the final subgrade surface, inspect the condition of the subgrade, and identify additional over-excavation as necessary.
-This subgrade inspection should occur prior to the subgrade being covered with crushed rock or formwork.
+Subgrade preparation for shallow foundations, interior floor slabs, and pavements are provided in Sections 6.1.1, 6.1.4.1, and 6.4.1, respectively.
+To minimize the disturbance of the fine-grained subgrade, we recommend the use of lightweight excavation equipment with smooth-edged digging buckets.
+McMillen Jacobs should observe the final subgrade surface, inspect the condition of the subgrade, and identify additional overexcavation as necessary.
+Because of the sensitive nature of the subgrade soils and the potential for disturbance, even in dry weather, we do not recommend evaluating subgrade conditions by proof rolling.
+Instead, we recommend subgrade probing be performed to evaluate subgrade conditions.
+This subgrade observation should occur prior to the subgrade being covered with crushed rock or formwork.